Passpack Reviews

 No Browser Extensions

-Unlike many competitors, Passpack lacks browser extensions for autofill and auto-login features, making it feel less seamless during everyday use.
+Unlike many competitors, Passpack lacks browser extensions for autofill and auto-login features, making it feel less seamless during everyday use while noting security concerns with them.

 Disclaimer